 Why no movie deal?
 Cap works better as a hero fighting Nazis or shady government types trying to subvert American ideals; a fight between loggers and eco-terrorists is a little more of a gray area than he’s used to.
 Plus, between the accidental destruction of his forest and the really easy way he was tricked into surrendering in a later appearance, this more-misguided-than-evil character is not what you might call a criminal mastermind.

 HAHA AHHAHAH AHahAH HAhAAHAh AHAHAHahahaha HAH ha ha ha heh heh heh……whew.
 Man, I needed that.
 So, where was I?
 Oh, yes, Gamecock.
-This villain started out as BWHA HA HAA HAHA HA HAHA SNICKER SNORT GUFFAW CHORTLE I MEAN SERIOUSLY LOOK AT WHAT THIS MORON WORE IN PUBLIC!!!!!
-What, was he sitting at home in his study one night wondering how to strike fear into the hearts of his enemies when a rooster flew through his window??
+This villain started out as BWHA HA HAA HAHA HA HAHA SNICKER SNORT GUFFAW CHORTLE I MEAN SERIOUSLY LOOK AT WHAT THIS MORON WEARS IN PUBLIC!!!!!
+What, was he sitting at home one night wondering how to strike fear into the hearts of his enemies when a rooster flew through his window??
 “Thank you, father.
 I shall become… a gamecock!”
 And the best part is this street-gang leader somehow convinced his gang members to also dress up in rooster-themed attire.
-I would very much like to know how that staff meeting went the first time he brought it up.
+I would very much like to know how that meeting went the first time he brought it up.